-- Wireless devices are frequently provided by the State to its employees for job-• related use. - The costs associated with employee-owned wireless devices are frequently • wholly or partially paid by the State. - Wireless devices owned by or subsidized by the State are sometimes inappropriately used. - Inappropriate use of wireless devices owned or subsidized by the State may • have tax and disciplinary consequences for the employee.
+- Wireless devices are frequently provided by the State to its employees for jobrelated use. - The costs associated with employee-owned wireless devices are frequently wholly or partially paid by the State. - Wireless devices owned by or subsidized by the State are sometimes inappropriately used. - Inappropriate use of wireless devices owned or subsidized by the State may have tax and disciplinary consequences for the employee.

-The purpose of this technical bulletin is to establish guidelines for the provision of Stateowned wireless devices to employees and to outline the procedures for reimbursing employees for the use of personally owned wireless devices.
+The purpose of this SAAM section is to establish guidelines for the provision of Stateowned wireless devices to employees and to outline the procedures for reimbursing employees for the use of personally owned wireless devices.
+Additionally, this policy statement requires compliance with statewide security policies.